Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Scenario #3: When the recipient of the message is having problems with another coworker

-If you notice that some of your coworkers or employees are acting differently around certain people, a check-in message would be a good way to get to the bottom of the issue.
+So, if you notice that some of your coworkers or employees are acting differently around certain people, a “checking in” message would be a good way to get to the bottom of the issue.

 Scenario #4: When they (or their loved ones) are having health issues